Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*The crosshair is missing.*"

-Try restarting your game.
+Restart your game.
 The crosshair should reappear when you load you save.

 ### "*Tweaks made with Settings aren't correctly changing the settings in-game.*"